Your cart is empty!

 Make checkout easy by booking all your reservations at once.
 Add your sites from different campgrounds into your shopping cart* and then choose checkout.

-Rockport, Texas is a scenic coastal town known for its vibrant fishing and boating culture.
-The small community boasts plenty of unique local businesses, restaurants, attractions, and a wide variety of activities.
+Rockport, Texas is a scenic coastal town that sits on the Gulf of Mexico, known for its vibrant fishing and boating culture.
+The small community boasts plenty of unique local businesses, restaurants, attractions, and a wide variety of activities like fishing, kayaking, birding, hiking, and rock climbing.
 Popular summertime destinations include Rockport Beach and the Aransas National Wildlife Refuge, while winter brings many visitors to Mustang Island State Park.
+Make Rockport/Corpus Christi KOA Holiday your Basecamp for all of your local fun.

 Visit Rockport's one-mile-long beach, the longest stretch of natural beach on the Texas Gulf Coast.
-Full service of pavilions, picnic cabanas, restrooms, and swimming areas make it easy for you to enjoy the beach.
+Full service of pavilions, picnic cabanas, restrooms, and swimming areas make it easy for you to have fun on the beach.
 Enjoy a picnic lunch on the beach or rent a playground for the kids.
 There's plenty to do with swimming, volleyball, fishing piers, and boat ramps.
+Rockport Beach is less than 5 miles from Rockport/Corpus Christi KOA Holiday, making it the perfect location for a fun day trip during your stay at the campground.
+What makes Rockport Beach unique is its shallow waters.
+If you have young swimmers or want to experience the ocean without getting too deep, this shallow beach is the perfect choice.Learn more about beaches in Rockport

 1 Wildlife Circle